-Agency

-Provider Type: Residential Habilitation Provider Provider Qualifications
+Agency V Provider Type: Residential Habilitation Provider Provider Qualifications License (specify):

 Certificate (specify): DDS Provider Certification Review per DDS Policy Other Standard (specify): Providers enrolled should provide services through DDS/DHCF, and have a current Medicaid agreement.
 In addition, they may be required to have a current Human Care Agreement with DDS for the provision of residential services.
 Owner-operators shall complete training in Person-Centered Thinking, Supported Decision-Making, Supporting Community Integration, and any other topics determined by DDS, and in accordance with DDS published guidance within one year from the date the waiver application becomes effective for current providers and prior to any new waiver provider becoming approved to initiate services.

-- Documentation that each employee is eighteen (18) years of age or older; - Documentation that each employee was found acceptable by the individual;

-• Annual documentation from a physician or other official that employee is free from all communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test;

-• Record of completion of competency based training in communication with people with intellectual disabilities;

-• Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Sofety and Health Administration.
-U.S. Department of Labor of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030;

-- A high school diploma or general equivalency development; - Record of completion of competency based training in emergency procedures; - Certification (active) in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures; - Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and

-• Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
-Law 12-

-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13,2002 (D.C.
+For individual employees, the following requirements apply: • Documentation that each employee is eighteen (18) years of age or older; • Documentation that each employee was found acceptable by the individual; • Annual documentation from a physician or other official that employee is free from all communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test: • Record of completion of competency based training in communication with people with intellectual disabilities; • Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+1030; • A high school diploma or general equivalency development; • Record of completion of competency based training in emergency procedures; • Certification (active) in cardiopulmonary resuscitation (CPR) and First Aid; • Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures: • Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and · Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
+Law 12-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13,2002 (D.C.
 Law 14-98; D.C.
 Official Code, \$5 44-55 1 et seq.).

-Frequency of Verification: Initially, and annually thereafter
+Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification: Initially, and annually thereafter Appendix C: Participant Services